 The test is controlled so that you get only the smallest amount of radiation exposure needed to produce the image.
 Most experts feel that the risk is very low compared with the benefits.

-Pregnant women and children are more sensitive to the risks of the x-ray.
+Pregnant women and children are more sensitive to the risks of radiation.